JohnSnowLabs/nlu/README.md

 pip install nlu pyspark==3.0.2
 ```

-## Loading and predict with any model in 1 line python
+## Loading and predicting with any model in 1 line python
 ```python
 import nlu
 nlu.load('sentiment').predict('I love NLU! <3')
 ```

-## Loading and predict with multiple models in 1 line
+## Loading and predicting with multiple models in 1 line

 Get 6 different embeddings in 1 line and use them for downstream data science tasks!